How to DIY a Mosaic with Broken Tiles

-Use these tips and techniques to top off a table or counter with a DIY tile mosaic.
+Use these tips and techniques to top off a table, counter, or other surface with a DIY tile mosaic.

 Before starting this project, what should you do first?

 Take some time researching what you want to do before you start laying tiles down.
 There are tons of books on ceramic tiles at your bookstore.
 A recommendation is to just thumb through them to get some inspiration for your design.
 Once you have a basic idea of what you want to do, it’s a good idea to draw a sketch of your design.